Polysomnography: Mechanism

-A polysomnogram will typically record a minimum of 12 channels requiring a minimum of 22 wire attachments to the patient.
+A polysomnogram will typically record a minimum of 12 channels, requiring a minimum of 22 wire attachments to the patient.
 These channels vary in every lab and may be adapted to meet the doctor's requests.
-There is a minimum of three channels for the EEG, one or two measure airflow, one or two are for chin muscle tone, one or more for leg movements, two for eye movements (EOG), one or two for heart rate and rhythm, one for oxygen saturation, and one each for the belts, which measure chest wall movement and upper abdominal wall movement.
+A minimum of three channels are used for the EEG, one or two measure airflow, one or two are for chin muscle tone, one or more for leg movements, two for eye movements (EOG), one or two for heart rate and rhythm, one for oxygen saturation, and one each for the belts, which measure chest wall movement and upper abdominal wall movement.
 The movement of the belts is typically measured with piezoelectric sensors or respiratory inductance plethysmography.
 This movement is equated to effort and produces a low-frequency sinusoidal waveform as the patient inhales and exhales.

 Wires for each channel of recorded data lead from the patient and converge into a central box, which in turn is connected to a computer system for recording, storing and displaying the data.
 During sleep, the computer monitor can display multiple channels continuously.
 In addition, most labs have a small video camera in the room so the technician can observe the patient visually from an adjacent room.

 The electroencephalogram (EEG) will generally use six "exploring" electrodes and two "reference" electrodes, unless a seizure disorder is suspected, in which case more electrodes will be applied to document the appearance of seizure activity.
 The exploring electrodes are usually attached to the scalp near the frontal, central (top) and occipital (back) portions of the brain via a paste that will conduct electrical signals originating from the neurons of the cortex.
-These electrodes will provide a readout of the brain activity that can be "scored" into different stages of sleep (N1, N2, and N3 – which combined are referred to as NREM sleep – and Stage R, which is rapid eye movement sleep, or REM, and Wakefulness).
+These electrodes will provide a readout of the brain activity that can be "scored" into different stages of sleep (N1, N2, and N3 – which combined are referred to as NREM sleep – and Stage R, which is rapid eye movement sleep, or REM, and wakefulness).
 The EEG electrodes are placed according to the International 10-20 system.

-The electrooculogram (EOG) uses two electrodes; one that is placed 1 cm above the outer canthus of the right eye and one that is placed 1 cm below the outer canthus of the left eye.
+The electrooculogram (EOG) uses two electrodes, one that is placed 1 cm above the outer canthus of the right eye and one that is placed 1 cm below the outer canthus of the left eye.
 These electrodes pick up the activity of the eyes in virtue of the electropotential difference between the cornea and the retina (the cornea is positively charged relative to the retina).
 This helps to determine when REM sleep occurs, of which rapid eye movements are characteristic, and also essentially aids in determining when sleep occurs.